Courses and Instructors Evaluated

 Instructor and Administrator Reports:

 - Course and teaching evaluation results will be made available to instructors and administrators following the deadline to submit grades.
-Spring 2017 evaluation results will be made available on May 11, 2017.
 A message will be sent to all instructors when course and teaching evaluation results are available.

 - Teaching Assistants who were evaluated will have access to their results in the same time frame as instructors.
 Instructors of record can review course evaluation results for their TAs.